solliancenet/dp-203-v2/Instructions/Labs/12/README.md

     The first `option` configures the name of the Azure Cosmos DB linked service **(3)**.
 The second `option` defines the Azure Cosmos DB container from which we want to read **(4)**.

-4. Hover your mouse underneath the cell, then select **{} Add code**.
+5. Select the **+** button underneath the cell you executed, then select **</> Code cell**.
+This adds a new code cell beneath the first one.

     ![The add code button is highlighted.](media/add-code.png "Add code")

-5. The DataFrame contains extra columns that we don't need.
+6. The DataFrame contains extra columns that we don't need.
 Let's remove the unwanted columns and create a clean version of the DataFrame.
 To do this, enter the following in the new cell and **run** it:

     ```python
     unwanted_cols = {'_attachments','_etag','_rid','_self','_ts','collectionType','id'}